emdorgan/day-planner/README.md

 ## To-do list

-* Bootstrap the basic rows & columns for the day planner
-* Make sure the boxes are input fields for the user
 * Make functions for the boxes to change color based on time of day
 * Add a save function that saves to local storage, and retrieve that event on page load